-Future Plans
+Future Developments

-The company plans to continue its present activities and current trading levels and expects to complete the acquisition of over 20 additional properties in 2021.
-Depaul Housing expects to continue to avail of Capital Assistance Scheme funding and will seek to identify other appropriate sources of funding to facilitate the development of its housing stock.
+The company plans to continue its present activities and current trading levels and expects to complete the acquisition of between 15 and 20 additional dwellings in 2022 depending on market conditions.
+Depaul Housing expects to continue to avail of Capital Assistance Scheme funding and is actively considering other appropriate sources of funding to facilitate the development of its housing stock.